 - Flowers (but can also look great in b/w)

 - Food (gray meat is generally not a good or appetizing thing)

-- When the colorful object is the subject
+- When a colorful object is the subject

 Hopefully, that gives you some idea of when to shoot in black and white, and what subjects or scenes work well in monochrome.
 Please share your black and white shots in the comments below, and if you have any questions – ask away!